Fireye04/Twee-Autodeploy/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

 And you should be good to go!
+Branches will deploy to a subdirectory of the base pages url like so: myusername.github.io/mysickproject/branch-name

 Enjoy!

 ## Can I use another storyformat that isn't sugarcube-2?